 - always follow Scottish Government advice on travelling and visiting services provided by the tourism and hospitality sector – see Transport Scotland for current transport advice.

 - refrain from travel or visiting tourism and hospitality services if you have symptoms of illness or others in your household are unwell or symptomatic – please check with NHS Inform for further advice

 - pay attention to and follow all instructions and advice that is provided by businesses and their staff – this is for your safety and that of other customers and staff

 - provide your contact details when using hospitality services to support Scotland’s Test and Protect service – it is now a mandatory requirement for businesses to do this

-- in particular, when considering meeting people from more than one other household, you should think beforehand about what size of table you will need to keep physically distance between households.
+- in particular, when considering meeting people from another household, you should think beforehand about what size of table you will need to keep physically distance between households.
 The venue you are visiting will be able to advise you of booking options

 - avoid visiting multiple indoor hospitality premises on the same day outside of routine meal times.
 In particular, do not visit more than one pub or bar in the same day, as this increases the risk of multiple transmission

-- stay in your own household group if you have not arrangd to meet others, observing physical distancing guidelines at all times
+- stay in your own household group if you have not arranged to meet another household, observing physical distancing guidelines at all times

 - remain seated as much as possible during your visit to a hospitality premises and do not congregate, for example to watch a TV